donkodimov/crypto-roc/README.md

 # crypto-roc

-crypto-roc is web app that plots the **cryptocurrency price** of a selected crypto pair, and the **rate of change** metrics. this web app is created using `streamlit` Python library for learning purpose only.
+crypto-roc is web app that compares a **historical cryptocurrency price** versus the price of different hard assets (gold, real estate ...).
+This web app is created using `streamlit` Python library for learning purpose only.
-Do not use as an investment advice.
+Do not use it as an investment advice.

 ### Rate of Change (ROC)